cloudlinux/kuberdock-platform/README.md

 ## Deploy cluster for development
 KuberDock has scripts that automatically provision KD cluster and doing preliminary configuration.

-_NOTE: Current rpm package repositories is still hosted by CloudLinux, but this support will be eventually discontinued, so appropriate PRs are welcome;)_
+_Note: Current rpm package repositories is still hosted by CloudLinux, but this support will be eventually discontinued, so appropriate PRs are welcome;)_

 #### Requirements:
 KuberDock development cluster could be created in VMs with Vagrant either in VirtualBox or OpenNebula.

-_NOTE: If you need to work on more than 1 cluster at time you have to make a separate repo clone because vagrant doesn't support switching clusters in place.
+_Note: If you need to work on more than 1 cluster at time you have to make a separate repo clone because vagrant doesn't support switching clusters in place.
 Another way to do this you can destroy your previous cluster (vagrant destroy -f) and create new one._

 If you are going to use OpenNebula, make sure you have configured password-less ssh-key in it.